 An exhibition at the Robert Mann Gallery in New York this summer explores the approaches of 11 artists who take a needle and thread to photographs.
-Curated by artist Orly Cogan, the entire show is worth a visit (or peek online if you can’t make it).
+Curated by artist Orly Cogan, the entire show is worth a visit.
 Below are 10 of my favorite works from 5 of the artists on view.

 In the lead image and directly above, Jessica Wohl uses thread to obscure faces and figures in “found photographs”.
 The effect is beautifully stunning and ominous, heightening the subjects’ forgotten identities with greater (and often darker) mystery.